dcortez2268/aws-amazon-connect/vocab-concepts-overview.md

 why are auditing, monitoring, and logging important?
     they help you gain insight into how well your systems are performing and help you proactively find and resolve errors data dip: retrieve information about a contact
+CTR: contact trace record, data about contacts is captured in ctrs, entails recordings or metrics about contact

 WEEK 1: